Taco Bell

 How often is Taco Bell inspected?

-Based on the inspection history on file, Taco Bell is inspected around two times per year on average.
+Based on the inspection history on file, Taco Bell is inspected roughly once per year on average.